sqlitecloud/docs/src/pages/docs/commands/set-key.md

 ## Description

-The SET KEY command is used to set/update a **keyname** to a specific **keyvalue**.
-Once set the updated value is immediately used by the server (and automatically distributed on the cluster).
+The SET KEY command sets or updates a **keyname** to a specific **keyvalue**.
+Once set, the server immediately uses the updated value (and automatically distributes it on the cluster).

 ## Return